ljredmond9/aws-github-oidc-role/README.md

 ## Details

-The role is configured with a trust policy that only allows workflows from a specific GitHub repository to assume it.
+The role is configured with a trust policy that allows workflows from specified GitHub repositories to assume it.
-This is configured by the `repository_name` and `repo_name` variables.
+This is configured by the `repositories` variable, which accepts a list of repository names in the format "organization/repository".

 By default, the role has no permissions attached.
 Policies can be attached to the role using one or both of the `policy_arns` and `inline_policies` variables.